patjackson52/SideOfToast/README.md

         	android:layout_width="match_parent"/>
 	</RelativeLayout>

+#Supply SideNav Layout (OPTIONAL):

+Need a more complex layout in your side nav?

+* Pass layout in SideOfToast.Builder constructor

+		SideOfToast sideMenu = SideOfToast.Build(R.layout.my_awesome_layout);

+* Must include a ListView with id r.id.sideOfToastListView  (included with in SideOfToast war).

 #Footers

 There are cases where you may want to attach a footer to the bottom of your Side nag menu.
 To do this use  `ToastMenuFooterItem`.